This is NOT how FraiseQL works. Do not write this.

 id: ID

-username: str
+identifier: str

-display_name: str # Computed in SQL
+display_name: str # computed in SQL

-account_age_days: int # Computed in SQL
+account_age_days: int # computed in SQL

-is_premium: bool # Computed in SQL
+is_premium: bool # computed in SQL

 db/schema/02_read/v_post.sql